nnibras98/CS5010-Project-F23-KDL/res/README.md

 The code is organized into the following key components:
 - `model`: Contains classes representing the game's model, such as `Player`, `Room`, `Item`, `Pet`, and `TargetCharacter`.
 - `controller`: Manages the game's logic, including player actions, turns, and setup.
+- `view`: Manages the show part of the game, this is where users interact.

 ## Design Changes

 In this edition significant refactoring has been done to accomodate for game play.
 Command Design Pattern has been implemented and I have tried to follow best practises as much as possible.
+The view is also added for last milestone.

 ## How to Run

 ### Using JAR File

 1. Double click on the setup.bat file to open the JAR file.

+Follow on-screen prompts to set up the game, create players, and start playing.

+2. Double click on JAR_MS4.jar file to open the JAR file.

 Follow on-screen prompts to set up the game, create players, and start playing.